Donald Trump May Have Known About Election Hacking, 'Cheered It On,' Michael Cohen's Lawyer Lanny Davis Says

 In what would be the clearest evidence yet of collusion between the 2016 Donald Trump presidential campaign and Russia, Michael Cohen may know about the “conspiracy” and will be “more than happy” to tell Russia investigation Special Counsel Robert Mueller “all that he knows,” according to Cohen’s lawyer Lanny Davis in an interview on the MSNBC cable news network Tuesday night.

-In fact, not only may Trump have known about “the computer crime of hacking” in the 2016 campaign, he might have even “cheered it on,” Davis told The Rachel Maddow Show.
+In fact, not only may Trump have known about “the computer crime of hacking” in the 2016 campaign, but he might have also even “cheered it on,” Davis told The Rachel Maddow Show.

-On July 13, Mueller indicted 12 Russian government intelligence officers and charged them in connection with the hacking attack on the Democratic National Committee and the Hillary Clinton campaign, as Inquisitr reported.
+On July 13, Mueller indicted 12 Russian government intelligence officers and charged them in connection with the hacking attack on the Democratic National Committee and the Hillary Clinton campaign, as the Inquisitr reported.
 The hackers stole thousands of internal emails and released them on the internet, resulting in a series of problems for Clinton and the Democrats including the resignation of DNC Chair Debbie Wasserman-Schulz, as Think Progress reported at the time.

-Mueller as far back as February was, Inquisitr reported, investigating whether Trump had inside, advance knowledge of the Russian hacks, and his former aide Omarosa Manigault Newman has alleged that Trump “absolutely” knew in advance of the email hacking by the Russian agents, as Inquisitr also reported.
+Mueller as far back as February was, the Inquisitr reported, investigating whether Trump had inside, advance knowledge of the Russian hacks, and his former aide Omarosa Manigault Newman has alleged that Trump “absolutely” knew in advance of the email hacking by the Russian agents, as the Inquisitr also reported.

 Davis also told Maddow that Cohen would also talk to Mueller about the Trump campaign’s possible “conspiracy to collude and corrupt the American democracy system in the 2016 election which the Trump Tower meeting was all about.”